 Enforcement of international arbitration awards.
 In addition to the FAA, the U.S. is a signatory to international conventions regulating the enforcement of arbitration awards, including the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) and the Inter-American Convention on International Commercial Arbitration (the Panama Convention).
-Under the FAA, a federal court must confirm a foreign arbitration award unless a party seeking to have the award vacated can establish one of the following: (1) the award was procured by corruption, fraud, or undue means; (2) there was evident partiality or corruption in the arbitrators, or either of them; (3) the arbitrators were guilty of misconduct in refusing to postpone the hearing, upon sufficient cause shown, or refusing to hear evidence pertinent and material to the controversy; or of any other behaviour by which the rights of any party have been prejudiced; or (4) the arbitrators exceeded their powers, or so imperfectly executed them that a mutual, final, and definitive award upon the subject matter submitted was not made.
+Under the FAA, a federal court must confirm a foreign arbitration award, unless a party seeking to have the award vacated can establish one of the following: (1) the award was procured by corruption, fraud, or undue means; (2) there was evident partiality or corruption in the arbitrators; (3) the arbitrators were guilty of misconduct in refusing to postpone the hearing, upon sufficient cause shown, or refusing to hear evidence pertinent and material to the controversy; or of any other behaviour by which the rights of any party have been prejudiced; or (4) the arbitrators exceeded their powers, or so imperfectly executed them that a mutual, final and definitive award upon the subject matter submitted was not made.
 9 U.S.C. § 10(a).
 Public policy in the U.S. strongly favours confirmation of international arbitration awards.
-Polimaster Ltd. v.
-RAE Sys., Inc., 623 F.3d 832, 836 (9th Cir.
-2010).
+Ministry of Def. & Support v.
+Cubic Def.
+Sys., 665 F.3d 1091, 1096 (9th Cir.
+2011).
 "Extensive judicial review frustrates the basic purpose of arbitration, which is to dispose of disputes quickly and avoid the expense and delay of extended court proceedings."
 Parsons & Whittemore Overseas Co. v.
 Societé Generale de L'Industrie du Papier (RAKTA), 508 F.2d 969, 977 (2d Cir.
-1974).
+1974) (citation omitted).
 Thus, confirmation proceedings are necessarily "summary" in nature and are "not intended to involve complex factual determinations, other than a determination of the limited statutory conditions for confirmation or grounds for refusal to confirm."
 Marker Volkl (Int'l) GmbH v.
 Epic Sports Int'l, Inc., 965 F. Supp.
 2d 308, 311 (S.D.N.Y.
-2013).
+2013) (citation omitted).